China coronavirus curbs leave Hubei poultry farmers with 'no way to get by'

 “Prices hit a bottom of 5 cents per duckling.
 Nobody knows what to do with their production,” he said.

-Many slaughterhouses are also operating at reduced capacity because they cannot find sufficient labor, said Pan Chenjun, senior analyst at Rabobank.
+Many slaughterhouses are also operating at reduced capacity because they cannot find sufficient labour, said Pan Chenjun, senior analyst at Rabobank.